 Welcome to Gurla Mandata

 1. Never trek alone.
-Hire a guide if you can’t find companion.
+So, hire a guide if you can’t find companion.

 2. Choose trekking companies/guides with eco friendly concepts.